-At their most basic form, properties read and write data to and from internal variables.
+At their most basic form, properties read and write data from and to internal variables.
 Their additional capabilities can be used to validate data values or perform other operations.
 For example, the property MaxCount is added to the program shown in Figure 5.
 This allows the maximum count to be set to a specified value and its current value to be read.
 Data is passed to and from the set() and get() functions via the MaxCount property name as if it were a variable.
 The get() function returns the value of the function block variable PMaxCount.
 The set() function validates the input value by ensuring it's a positive number before writing the result to PMaxCount.

+Properties can also perform operations rather than just read and write data.
 In the next part of the example, a Reset property, using Relay Ladder language, is added to the project in Figure 6.
 The reset property does not have an underlying variable that is read and written.
 When a value of TRUE is written, a reset operation is performed.
 When the property is read, an expression is evaluated, and the result is returned.